scottkmaxwell/papa/README.md

 Papa has 3 types of things it manages:

-- sockets
+- Sockets
-- values
+- Values
-- processes
+- Processes

 Here is what papa does: